 Which of us have not secretly wished for a larger space in our homes?
 Indeed, it does get difficult to cram all of one’s worldly possessions into a space of 95 square metres (Singapore’s average house size).
 While it may not always be easy or affordable to buy a bigger space, that does not mean we don’t have a few tricks up our sleeves to give off the illusion of a larger room!
-So here are some tips and tricks to help you keep a beautiful house while still fitting in everything you own!
+So here are some tips and tricks to give an illusion of a larger space.

 Tip #1: Include a Wall of Mirrors

 Consider the bedroom shown above.
 It has a modest size, with few empty spaces, and yet it appears open, spacious and airy.
 One of the key features that contribute to this is the presence of the mirror wall.
 Mirrors are an essential accent piece for any bedroom.
 However, in this case, having an entire wall dedicated to mirrors is a fun optical illusion that makes your floor space appear far larger than it really is, simply because of the reflection.
 With this, you can create a larger space in your small home

 Tip #2: Use Pastel and Taupe Colours

 In a small bedroom, the rule of thumb is to use bright or striking colours only in moderation.
 While these could look beautiful and cosy in large spaces, they often have a confining air when used in small rooms, and may even appear gaudy.
 In contrast, light and taupe colours often open up the room, making it appear airier and more spacious.
 Furthermore, the lack of striking colours means that your eyes will not be drawn to any one item in particular, which adds to the illusion of a larger room and more space.